Legalisation of documents from Iran for use in the Netherlands

 Where can you have your documents legalised?

 First have the English translation legalised by the Iranian Ministry of Justice.
-Then take your document to the Iranian Ministry of Foreign Affairs for the second legalisation.
+Then take the translation to the Iranian Ministry of Foreign Affairs for the second legalisation.
 For the last legalisation you take the original document and the legalised translation to the Netherlands embassy in Tehran after making an appointment via the online appointment system.

 After these 3 legalisation procedures, you can use your document in the Kingdom of the Netherlands.